TreefortreesofDOOM/MMweb/mm-app/.notes/task_list.md

 # Task List

+## Mobile Responsiveness testing and fixing
+   - [ ] Test on mobile devices
+   - [ ] Fix any issues
+   - [ ] Add mobile responsiveness to all components
+   - [ ] Add mobile responsiveness to all pages
+   - [ ] SideNav and unified-ai drawer should be mobile responsive.
+On desktop they should push the content.
+On mobile they should go over the content.

 ## Bugs

 - the count does not work on admin dashboard for pending applications.
 - upload image progress bar does not have animation.

+# Minor Features
+- In the application process.
+Send a link to the user's pubilc portfolio with the application.
+Make sure the user knows it's being sent.

 ## High Priority